GypsyDangerous/Cobalt-BASIC/README.md

 - Contains a single method called `string_with_arrows`, for inserting `^` characters where an error appears in my programming language
 ### Token.py
 - Contains the Token class and all token type constants used in the language
+### Global_variables.py
+- Contains all global variable for the interpreter
+### Interpreter.py
+Contains all these classes
+- Symbol Table
+- Context
+- Value and subclass
+- RunTime Result
+- Interpreter
+### Lexer.py
+- Contains the Lexer
+### Parser.py
+Contians all these classes
+- Parse Result
+- Parser
+### Nodes.py
+- Contains all Node classes
+### Position.py
+- Contains the position class
+### Errors.py
+- Contains the Error class and all subclasses
 ---